SBejga/hueper/README.md

 Hardware needed: External USB sound card with microphone

 -   Flash your Raspberry Pi with Raspbian
+-   Connect it to the internet, make sure all packages are up to date
 -   Copy the files in the *raspberry* folder to */home/pi*
 -   Make the *setup.sh* executable and execute it (as root)
 -   wait :)